raghavduddala/RL-and-Deep-RL-Topics/README.md

 * **model.nbody** or **sim.model.nbody** -- number of bodies defined in the xml model
 * **model.njint** or **sim.model.njnt** -- number of joint defined in the xml model
 * **sim.data.ctrl** -- number of actuators defined in the xml model
-* **model.body_id2name** **sim.model.body_id2name** -- this along with the next one is one of the most useful command for getting the body and joint names with the indices defined as per the xml model
+* **model.body_id2name** or **sim.model.body_id2name** -- this along with the next one is one of the most useful command for getting the body and joint names with the indices defined as per the xml model
-* **model.joint_id2name** or sim.model.joint_id2name --  this along with the previous one is one of the most useful command for getting the body and joint names with the indices defined as per the xml model
+* **model.joint_id2name** or **sim.model.joint_id2name** --  this along with the previous one is one of the most useful command for getting the body and joint names with the indices defined as per the xml model
 * **sim.model.body_name2id** -- name to index of the body

 * **sim.model.geom_name2id**